Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets live output types.](ref:getliveoutputtypes)
+> For more information about the API call used go to [Get Live Output Types](https://developer.nomad-cms.com/docs/get-live-output-types)

 ## Create Live Output Profile